aap007freak/MuseJack/README.md

 ## Installation
 **Warning**!
 MuseJack is currently in *alpha,* there will be new breaking features all the time, and expect bugs!

+1. Download and install [JACK audio connection kit](https://jackaudio.org/downloads/) for your operating system.
-1. Download the most recent executable from the Releases page.
+2. Download the most recent executable from the [Releases](https://github.com/aap007freak/MuseJack/releases) page.
-2. Install the Jack Binaries for your Operating System.
-3. Open Musecore, go into Preferences > I/O and
+3. Open Musecore, go into Preferences > I/O and make sure to enable the JACK audio server, including all the options **except timebase master**.
+4. Run the MuseJack executable and point it to *.mjck* file (see below).

 ## Usage

 ### MuseJack Musescore Plugin
 MuseJack is a standalone program that runs alongside Musescore.
 To know which video files to sync to which parts of the score and the exact timings, MuseJack needs files ending in *.mjck*.
-You can create these seperately, but the preferred way to generate them is using the MuseJack Musescore Plugin.
-MuseJack will automatically try to install this Musescore plugin when you first run it.
+You can create these manually, but the preferred way to generate them is using the MuseJack Musescore Plugin.
+MuseJack will automatically try to install this Musescore plugin when you first run the program.

 Check if the plugin is installed correctly by navigating to Plugins > Plugin Manager...